BD Diagnostics has CE Marked its first fully automated Molecular Assays for HSV-1 and HSV-2

 Data suggest that laboratories using existing culture methods to diagnose HSV often experience significant false negative rates, missing up to 25 percent of true positive cases.
 In addition, many clinicians and laboratories do not distinguish between HSV-1 and HSV-2.

 The new BD ProbeTec HSV-1 and HSV-2 Qx Assays offers a significant improvement in the time-to-results over culture methods, which often take 2-10 days for results.
 BD’s new automated HSV assays also provide laboratories with the capability to read up to 96 positive or negative results in about two and a half hours.
-Using the BD Viper System with XTR Technology, laboratories also will be able to run tests for chlamydia and gonorrhea, along with HSV-1 and HSV-2, on a single automated run.

 For more information on the BD Viper System with XTR Technology and the BD ProbeTec Qx Amplified DNA Assays, please visit: http://www.bd.com/ds/productCenter/MD-Viper.asp.